Introduction to C++ Mutable

 }

 The mutable function enables us to modify even a constant variable.
 Here we have a function where we have a class.
 The mutable function works on constant functions and variables.
 The flag function here is a constant function.
-We are making changes in the flag by incrementing the value of m_Count variable.
-The mutable function can be changed as per necessity.
-Hence the variable m_Count is declared mutable and it is getting increased in the constant function.
+We are changing the flag by incrementing the value of m_Count variable.

 Examples of C++ Mutable